rdeneau/gitbook-safe-clean-archi/domain-workflows/effectful-program.md

 # Effectful Program

-This page describes the `Program` V3 implementation inspired by algebraic effects, providing a flexible and type-safe way to handle effectful computations in F#.
+This page describes the `Program` V3 implementation, inspired by algebraic effects, which provides a flexible and type-safe approach to handling effectful computations in F#.

 ## Implementation Context

-This version of the `Program` is inspired by algebraic effects implementations in F#.
-While F# doesn't have native algebraic effects support, we can leverage **generics** and **object-oriented** capabilities to achieve similar benefits.
+This version of `Program` draws inspiration from algebraic effects implementations in F#.
+While F# lacks native algebraic effects support, we leverage **generics** and **object-oriented** capabilities to achieve similar benefits.

 ### F# Algebraic Effects Libraries